Right in the heart of Europe, Brussels has superb air, road and rail connections.

 As of 1 January 2019, diesel vehicles under the Euro 2 standards and petrol vehicles without a EURO standard and of EURO 1 standard will also be banned.
 A transition period of three months is scheduled from 1 January to 31 March during which no fine will be sent to these newly banned vehicles.
 During this period, anyone driving one of these vehicles will receive a warning letter.

-Vehicles registered abroad (exception: authorised vehicles with a Dutch number plate) must be registered before entering the territory of Brussels (information to be provided: type of vehicle, Euro standard and fuel).
+Vehicles registered abroad (exception: authorised vehicles with a Dutch number plate) must be registered before entering the territory of Brussels.
+From 1 January 2020, it is possible to buy your pass and register after driving in the LEZ, until midnight the next day.

 - Registration is free.